 Your Twitter posts can be this long

-Again, images and video don't take away from this limit, so you're free to write great captions for your visual media.
+An image, gif, or video doesn’t take away from this limit, so you're free to write great captions for your visual media.
+Unlike @ mentions or images though, links will take up some of your word count, and they get shortened after 23 characters.

 Here's how long your Twitter should be